 The example “As-Is” and “To-Be” values are shown in Columns B and C, rows 24 thru 29, on the Gap Analysis tab of the embedded spreadsheet.

-These “values” are what will be used to produce the Gap Analysis bar graph shown in the 1-3.
+These “values” are what will be used to produce the Gap Analysis bar graph shown in the Figure 1-3: Gap Analysis Report Screen.

-The difference between the “To-Be” and the “As-Is” values entered in the record as a result of the selections made by the user in the 1-1 will be the “Gap” that exists for each of the 6 elements.
+The difference between the “To-Be” and the “As-Is” values entered in the record as a result of the selections made by the user in the Figure 1-1: Gap Analysis Data Entry Screen will be the “Gap” that exists for each of the 6 elements.
 This “gap” is shown in Column C, rows 7 thru 12, on the ROI tab of the embedded spreadsheet.